 Lake structured a multi-million dollar network of philanthropic endeavors in Cashin's name in New York and Los Angeles.
 Collaborations with her husband have included a guitar pop-up shop in the Neiman Marcus flagship store in Dallas and an annual fundraiser, Dress Rehearsal, designed to provide underprivileged youth access to the arts through the Boys & Girls Clubs of America and the Minneapolis Institute of Arts.

 Lake permanently relocated to Minneapolis and opened her design studio in 2007.
 With an initial focus on interiors, Lake's personal jewelry designs quickly turned into requests for commissions.
 By 2008, her bespoke and one of a kind jewelry was the core of her business.
-She has received numerous accolades in her field, including being named Best Jewelry Designer in Minnesota by several publications of record and a historic commission from the Minneapolis Institute of Art to design a capsule collection of pieces to complement their acclaimed centennial exhibition "Habsburg Splendor: Masterpieces from Vienna's Imperial Collections."For more information, please call 612.802.3605 or email email@example.com.
+She has received numerous accolades in her field, including being named Best Jewelry Designer in Minnesota by several publications of record and a historic commission from the Minneapolis Institute of Art to design a capsule collection of pieces to complement their acclaimed centennial exhibition "Hapsburg Splendor: Masterpieces from Vienna's Imperial Collections."For more information, please call 612.802.3605 or email firstname.lastname@example.org.